 - Adaptive cruise control and Pilot Assist

-Given the relatively small price difference, we’d highly suggest getting the Twin Plus or Twin Pro as these models come with an integrated heat pump; a key factor if you live in a colder country – the heat pump feeds hot air generated from the battery pack into the climate control system, which means the vehicle doesn’t have to waste as much energy heating the interior of the cabin.
+Given the relatively small price difference, we’d highly suggest getting the Twin Plus or Twin Pro over the regular Twin, as they with an integrated heat pump; a key factor if you live in a country with a cooler climate – the heat pump feeds hot air generated from the battery pack into the climate control system, which means the vehicle doesn’t have to waste as much energy heating the interior of the cabin.
 We’ll expand on this further down in this review.

 When it comes to the SUV’s colour, all trim levels come in ‘Black Stone’.
 Should you want to alter the finish on the Twin or Twin Plus, it’ll cost £585 for the metallic Denim Blue, Fusion Red, Thunder Grey, Glacier Silver and pictured Onyx Black.
 Alternatively, £850 gets you the ‘Premium metallic’ Crystal White and Sage Green finishes, instead.
 All the colour options come in at no additional cost on the Twin Pro.